Additive Models Explained: A Computational Complexity Approach: Proof Outline of Complexity Results

 \textbf{Sufficient and contrastive reasons.} As shown in Subsection~\ref{ptime_results_section_1}, finding a cardinally minimal sufficient or contrastive reason in GAMs requires computing the minimal and maximal values of each $f_i(\x_i)$ component.
 We show this is intractable for neural networks and tree ensembles, as their exponential search space makes the problem computationally hard.
 The main difficulty is proving hardness even for single input-output instances, where lower expressivity demands more intricate constructions.
 We overcome this by reducing the instance to an equivalent $n$-dimensional input, mapping continuous or general discrete regions to their relevant counterparts, yielding the following:

-\begin{proposition} Let there be a NAM or an EBM over a discrete or continuous input space, then solving the CSR, and MSR queries are coNP-Complete, and the MCR query is NP-Complete. \end{proposition}
+\begin{proposition} Let there be a NAM or an EBM over a discrete or continuous input space, then solving the CSR query is coNP-Complete, the MSR query is coNP-Hard, and the MCR query is NP-Complete. \end{proposition}

 \textbf{Feature redundancy.} In contrast to the continuous case, where redundancy reduces to checking if $\beta_i \cdot f_i(\x_i) = 0$, in discrete settings it requires verifying whether this value falls below the decision boundary --- a task that is often computationally intractable: